wbreeze/wind_and_water/_posts/2026-09-14-Abandoned-Refactor.md

 If it is not, you are paying the price for nothing but a tidier place to type.
 A tidier place to type is not worth an application you cannot read.

+Oddly, after opening with, "I'm convinced that humans don't need to write code anymore," I'm not quite ready to let go.
+Claude could care less about six more coding guidlines and a little bit of indirection.
+It would adapt.
+I can be a "non-programmer," have nice looking markdown files for editing the text on the screens.
+Apparently, I'm not quite ready to let go.
+I still want to see code that a person, a human programmer would enjoy working with, be happy to show to colleagues.

 I am keeping the four bug fixes.
 The rest goes back.